10 Deadly Mistakes of Entrepreneurship And How to Avoid Them

 5. Underestimating marketing’s importance

-One of the biggest mistakes entrepreneurs make is underestimating long-term marketing expenses, failing to understand recognize the importance of marketing in the launch of a business, or a blend of the two.
+One of the biggest mistakes entrepreneurs make is underestimating long-term marketing expenses, failing to recognize the importance of marketing in the launch of a business, or a blend of the two.

 6. Trying to "Break The Ceiling" as soon as possible